Miguel Cerviño Saavedra, Ángel Manuel Bongiovanni, Carmen Pilar Padilla Torres, Jakub Nadolny

-The present project is aimed at dealing with a wide set of deep multi-wavelength data, for building a unique legacy-dataset, the "Evolution Survey", that fulfils the strong observational requirements for efficiently tackling hot topics in galaxy evolution.
+The present project is aimed at exploiting a wide set of deep multi-wavelength data, that represents a unique legacy-dataset, the "Evolution Survey", that fulfils the strong observational requirements for efficiently tackling hot topics in galaxy evolution.
 It is composed of several coordinated imaging surveys, including unique FIR data from HERSCHEL observatory, and enriched with multiple object optical and near infrared spectroscopy.
-This survey will be the deepest polichromatic emission line survey, and will remain so during years to come.
-Evolución will provide, for thousands of galaxies, the emission line fluxes of different elements together with their morphologies and continuum in the optical, NIR, FIR and X-ray, from redshifts ranging from z = 0.24 up to 7.0.
-A parallel survey of clusters using the same techniques and wavelengths, will allow studying the evolution of their galaxies, and to compare it with that derived from field ones.
-With these surveys the team will tackle several critical aspects of galaxy evolution such as the evolution of star formation rate (SFR), metallicity, bolometric luminosity, extinction, and the accretion power of active galactic nuclei, among others, with cosmic time and environmental density, for even the faintest or the more distant galaxies observable with the currently existing facilities.
-Also, the combination of deep observations at different wavelengths, will allow shedding light on the relations among the different objects of the zoo observed at high redshift, which is still largely at stake.
+This survey is the deepest polichromatic emission line survey to date, and will remain so during years to come.
+Evolución provides, for thousands of galaxies, the emission line fluxes of different elements together with their morphologies and continuum in the optical, NIR, FIR and X-ray, from redshifts ranging from z = 0.24 up to 7.0.
+A parallel survey of clusters using the same techniques and wavelengths, allow studying the evolution of their galaxies, and comparing it with that derived from field ones.
+With these surveys the team is tackling several critical aspects of galaxy evolution such as the evolution of star formation rate (SFR), metallicity, bolometric luminosity, extinction, and the accretion power of active galactic nuclei, among others, with cosmic time and environmental density, for even the faintest or the more distant galaxies observable with the currently existing facilities.
+Also, the combination of deep observations at different wavelengths, allow shedding light on the relations among the different objects of the zoo observed at high redshift, which is still largely at stake.

-The data will be obtained through three own surveys which take advantage of either guaranteed time on OSIRIS/GTC, or already awarded ESO-GTC time to the project team: OTELO, GLACE and Lockman SpReSO.
-OTELO and GLACE will use the OSIRIS tunable filters, while Lockman SpReSO will exploit the multiple spectroscopy mode.
-The former and the latter will study field galaxies using the guaranteed time reserved for the instrument builders, while GLACE will use open, guaranteed and ESO-GTC time to study selected galaxy clusters.
+The data have been obtained through three own surveys which take advantage of either guaranteed time on OSIRIS/GTC, or ESO-GTC time: OTELO, GLACE and Lockman SpReSO.
+OTELO and GLACE use the OSIRIS tunable filters, while Lockman SpReSO exploits the multiple spectroscopy mode.
+The former and the latter allow studying field galaxies using the guaranteed time reserved for the instrument builders, while GLACE use open, guaranteed and ESO-GTC time to study selected galaxy clusters.
 Most of the team researchers are also members of the PEP survey (a guaranteed-time key-program with the Herschel Space Observatory, operating in the far infrared).
-Complementary data from known public databases will be used as well, together with ALHAMBRA and J-PAS surveys, in which the team members are also engaged, and ALMA follow-ups.
-OSIRIS/GTC, HERSCHEL and ALMA are unique, state-of-the-art facilities, which are already providing and will certainly provide more, fresh views on the subject of galaxy evolution.
+Complementary data from known public databases will be used as well, together with ALHAMBRA and J-PAS surveys, in which the team members are also engaged, and mm-wavelengths follow-ups.
+OSIRIS/GTC and HERSCHEL are unique, state-of-the-art facilities, which are already providing and will certainly provide more, fresh views on the subject of galaxy evolution.

-OTELO survey (OSIRIS Tunable Emission Line Object survey, P.I.: Jordi Cepa), is the backbone of the Evolution Survey, covering the main optical emission lines from Lyα to Hα at different redshifts, by observing a wavelength window in the atmospheric OH sky line forest at 925 nm.
-Given the low equivalent widths (EW) that can achieve, it will allow, for the first time in this kind of surveys, observing all spirals and most emission line E/S0 (at the typical emission line luminosities of E galaxies OTELO can observe EWs as low as 0.2), and determining the faint end luminosity function of Lyα emitters (LAEs).
+OTELO survey (OSIRIS Tunable Emission Line Object survey, P.I.: Jordi Cepa), is the backbone of the Evolution Survey, covering the main optical emission lines from Lyalpha to Halpha at different redshifts, by observing a wavelength window in the atmospheric OH sky line forest at 925 nm.
+Given the low equivalent widths (EW) achieved, it allows, for the first time in this kind of surveys, observing all spirals and most emission line E/S0 (at the typical emission line luminosities of E galaxies OTELO can observe EWs as low as 0.2), and determining the faint end luminosity function of Lyalpha emitters (LAEs).

-GLACE is an innovative narrow band imaging survey of emission-line galaxies and AGNs in a well-studied and well-defined sample of galaxy clusters in three redshift windows at z=0.40, ~0.63 and 0.89, targeting several emission lines (Hα/[NII], Hβ, [OII], [OIII]) by means of the TF of the OSIRIS instrument.
+GLACE is an innovative narrow band imaging survey of emission-line galaxies and AGNs in a well-studied and well-defined sample of galaxy clusters in three redshift windows at z=0.40, ~0.63 and 0.89, targeting several emission lines (Halpha/[NII], Hbeta, [OII], [OIII]) by means of the TF of the OSIRIS instrument.
 The redshift windows have been selected in such a way that the observed lines lay within windows in the OH sky lines forest and sample the cosmic time at 8.9, 7.6 and 6.0 Gyr.
 This redshift range is extremely interesting since there are indications of a strong evolution from blue, star forming galaxies, into the red sequence.
 Indeed, across this interval, the cosmic SFR declines by a factor 2.5.
-The GLACE project was approved as a large ESO/GTC programme (PI Sánchez-Portal) that started in 2011.
+The GLACE project was approved as a large ESO/GTC programme (PI Sánchez-Portal).

-LOCKMAN SpReSO (P.I.: Jordi Cepa y Jesús González) will devote more than 200 hours of OSIRIS guaranteed time, for gathering intermediate resolution MOS , from 365 through 1000nm, of a thousand Herschel sources in the inner Lockman field up to a magnitude 24.5 AB.
+LOCKMAN SpReSO (P.I.: Jordi Cepa y Jesús González) devotes more than 200 hours of OSIRIS guaranteed time, for gathering intermediate resolution MOS , from 365 through 1000nm, of a thousand Herschel sources in the inner Lockman field up to a magnitude 24.5 AB.
 Also, NIR MOS will be obtained for a subsample of selected targets using EMIR at GTC.

 PEP (PACS Extragalactic Probe, P.I.
 D. Lutz, Co-I: Jordi Cepa) The fields and clusters selected for the previous surveys are coincident with a fraction of the ones surveyed from 60 through 600 µm by PACS and SPIRE instruments aboard HERSCHEL observatory.
 Then targets’ optical counterparts could be identified and studied in the FIR.
 Part of the project participants are members of the PACS scientific team, and have access to the reduced and calibrated data obtained using guaranteed time, in the framework of HERSCHEL guaranteed time Key Projects.